-Starting 10 days before Election Day, VRE begins signature checking and processing returned Vote by Mail ballots.
-Ballots returned before Election Day are included in the initial election night results released at 8:00 pm.
+Starting 10 days before Election Day, VRE begins processing returned Vote by Mail ballots, which includes the extraction and review of the official ballot from the Vote by Mail envelope.
+Ballots returned before the Friday prior to Election Day are included in the initial election night results released shortly after 8:00 pm.